runar-labs/runar-rust/runar-node/README.md

 Logging
 -------

-Structured logging via `runar_common::logging` with component prefixes and context (action/event paths).
+Structured logging via `runar_logging` with component prefixes and context (action/event paths).
 Use the provided macros in `runar_macros_common`.

 MSRV